pinkpong111/Vector-Storm-Theory/README.md

 <!-- PAPER SPLIT MARKER: Block F begins — Target: Paper 3 (Governance Architecture) -->

 ### 1.6.5 Defect Field Dynamics

+> **Terminology — Noise and Self-Exciting Defect Layer:** The *noise floor* in VST is not a measurement artifact but an architectural design target — the baseline micro-instability level that preserves sensing capacity.
+The *Self-Exciting Defect Layer* is the structural mechanism that maintains this noise floor without artificial injection.
+Noise decoherence — pathological synchronization of the noise floor across agents — destroys this sensing function and is a precondition for catastrophic Storm onset.

 **Micro-storm maintenance and the Self-Exciting Defect Layer:**